zizhaozhang/RAU_VQA.tensorflow/README.md

 A tensorflow version of RAU_VQA (https://github.com/HyeonwooNoh/RAU_VQA)

-This tensorflow code implements the paper https://arxiv.org/pdf/1606.03647.pdf.
-However, there is some details have not been added.
+This tensorflow code implements the paper (https://arxiv.org/pdf/1606.03647.pdf).
+There are some details that have not been added.
 I will complete them later on.
 But the current version is able to train.

-##How to train
+### How to train
-    Follow https://github.com/HyeonwooNoh/RAU_VQA to download the data in the ./data folder.
+- Follow https://github.com/HyeonwooNoh/RAU_VQA to download the data in the ./data folder

-    Deploy the training
+- Deploy the training

     ```python
     python train.py
     ```

-    Open tensorboard to observe
+- Open tensorboard to monitor the training and the loss of multiple hops

     ```python
     tensorboard --logdir=./checkpoint/
     ```

-##TODO
+### TODO
-    Evaluation during training
+- Evaluation during training
-    Modify data loader to load different train/val set as shown in the original code.
+- Modify data loader to load different train/val set as shown in the original code.